For a deeper dive into a technology or topic, extend your MAX experience by signing up for a preconference lab or workshop.

 Instructors: Katrin Eismann & Seán Duggan

-User experience is quickly becoming the key attribute for which people place the greatest emphasis when evaluating products and services.
-This increases the pressure on designers to deliver a compelling and seamless journey across a myriad of devices and possible outcomes.
-Adding to the complexity are numerous steps in the modern digital design process: research, wireframing, visual design, interaction design, prototyping, previewing, and sharing.
-See how Adobe Creative Cloud applications, including Photoshop, Illustrator and Experience Design (Beta) CC, make it easier than ever to design and prototype experiences that can be shared with and tested by users before moving into production.
+User experience is the key to business success.
+The pressure on designers to deliver a compelling and seamless journey across a myriad of devices and possible outcomes is higher than ever.
+And the modern design process is a complex one: user research, information architecture, wireframing, interaction, visual design, prototyping, and user testing.
+See how Adobe Creative Cloud applications, including Photoshop, Illustrator and Experience Design (Beta) CC, make it easier to design and prototype experiences that can be shared with and tested by users and stakeholders before moving into production.

 In this session, which combines hands-on work and lecture, you’ll learn: